 The principle of the technology is based on a quantitative fluorescent detection of amplification of HPV genes E2, E6 using the polymerase chain reaction (PCR) in real time using specific TaqMan probes.
-The technology detects 3 genes (HPV E2, E6, and human GAPDH) in one PCR reaction and contains 3 different fluorescent dyes compatible with mainstream real-time termocyclers.
+The technology detects 3 genes (HPV E2, E6, and human GAPDH) in one PCR reaction and contains 3 different fluorescent dyes compatible with mainstream real-time thermocyclers.
 The GAPDH detection serves as an internal control of amplification and/or DNA presence in the PCR reaction.
-The technology is currently able to detect these high-risk genotypes of HPV: 16, 18, 31, 56.
-Could be adapted for further genotypes detection.
+While the technology can be adapted for various genotypes, it is currently able to detect high-risk genotypes of HPV- 16, 18, 31, 56.

 Prototype of a diagnostic kit, stability tests, performance tests, primer design, optimized standard operation protocol, documentation for manufacturing, related know how.

 Institute of Molecular and Translational Medicine, Faculty of Medicine and Dentistry, Palacky University, Olomouc

 More information is available upon signing a CDA/NDA.
 Please contact IMTM´s director (firstname.lastname@example.org) or the technology transfer office (email@example.com).